DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: You create a wall 3 or 5 spaces wide.
 You may dismiss this wall at any time as a Free Action.
 This wall is impervious to standard attacks, but may be worn down over time at the GM's discretion.
    - Type: Major
       - XP Cost: 2
-      - FP Cost: 1 or 2
+      - PP Cost: 1 or 2
    - Prereq Role: Support or Caster
    - Tags: None

 - Name: Illusion
    - Description: Your skills let you conjure illusory effects.
    - Mechanic: You make an illusory intangible visual (no larger than 1 space) or auditory effect that you've heard before.
 To determine if it's real, a character makes a Contested Conviction Check.
-For 2 FP, you can generate both visual and auditory effects, and the check to verify draws with the Lower Hand.
+For 2 PP, you can generate both visual and auditory effects, and the check to verify draws with the Lower Hand.
    - Type: Major
       - XP Cost: 2
-      - FP Cost: 1 or 2
+      - PP Cost: 1 or 2
    - Prereq Role: Caster
    - Tags: None

 - Name: Mystic Recovery
    - Description: Be still and meditate to draw energy from deep within you.
-   - Mechanic: As a Minor Action, recover 1 FP.
-If you take no other Actions or movement on this turn, recover 3.
+   - Mechanic: As a Minor Action, recover 1 PP. If you take no other Actions or movement on this turn, recover 3.
 This may be done up to a number of times equal to your level per Rest.
    - Type: Minor
       - XP Cost: 2
    - Prereq Role: Support or Caster